 There’s an added component for mushrooms where participants simply don’t know what to do with themselves.
 Mushrooms can make it challenging to make a decision.
 It’s best to allow the group to decide what they want to do independently and then make it happen for them as the trip sitter.
 Don’t impart your own ideas on what to do — but once the group decides, get it set up for them, or it simply won’t happen.

 There’s an added risk with LSD users because it’s possible that it contains a substance called NBOMe — which can be toxic.

 This is why it’s extremely important to test LSD before the trip.

 - High blood pressure

 - Severe agitation

 How to Tripsit DMT

-Trip sitting on DMT is a completely different experience.
+Trip sitting for DMT(N,N-dimethyltryptamine) is a completely different experience.
 This substance is very short-lived — lasting a maximum of about 30 or 40 minutes.

 If you’re in a group, only one person should take the DMT at a time.
-This is not a drug a group should all take at the same time.
-This compound can lead to pure chaos if too many people use it at the same time.
+This is not a drug a group should all take simultaneously.
+This compound can lead to pure chaos if too many people take it at once.